sgoel97/blog/content/blog/crypto-resources/index.md

 - [Curve StableSwap Whitepaper](https://curve.fi/files/stableswap-paper.pdf)

-Even though it's pretty confusing and doesn't explain algorithm design decisions as well as it could, definetely start here to learn about Curve and the StableSwap invariant.
-Don't worry if you're confused
+Even though it's pretty confusing and doesn't explain algorithm design decisions as well as it could, definitely start here to learn about Curve and the StableSwap invariant.
+Don't worry if you're confused, just read through this and then look through the next resource I've linked in this article.

 - [Explanation of the StableSwap Invariant](https://miguelmota.com/blog/understanding-stableswap-curve/)